rhaslund/labguides/vbr-95u4b2/module-05/content.md

 ===

-## Step 3: Failover a replicated VM again
+## Step 3: Failover a replicated Hyper-V VM

 1. [] Switch back to the **Hyper-V Manager** using the Windows task bar.
 2. [] Select **Tiny-Veeam2**.